 While Microsoft aims to make Windows 10 more efficient by pushing updates, the idea of forced updates may have caused problems for users.
-That’s because some of the updates are so huge (over 4GB) and they download automatically.
-This can be very frustrating if you have a limited data plan.
+Luckily, you can stop Windows 10 forced updates for a good amount of time.
+Here we show you how.

 1. Press Win + I to launch the Settings app.